 Identifying issues after creating Delivery Groups:

 After you create a Delivery Group, Studio displays details about machines associated with that group.
-The details pane for a Delivery Group indicates the number of machines that should be registered but are not.
+The details pane for a Delivery Group indicates the number of machines that are expected to be registered but are not.
 In other words, there might be one or more machines that are powered on and not in maintenance mode, but are not currently registered with a Controller.
-When viewing a “not registered, but should be” machine, review the Troubleshoot tab in the details pane for possible causes and recommended corrective actions.
+When viewing a “not registered, but are expected to be” machine, review the Troubleshoot tab in the details pane for possible causes and recommended corrective actions.

 For more information about functional levels, see VDA versions and functional levels section in Create Machine Catalogs.